 Abstract

 Gene expression is controlled by multiple regulators and their interactions.
-Data from genome-wide gene expression assays enable a mathematical estimation of molecular activities via a projection from the gene signature of a non-human system to gene expression profiles of human system using a T-score calculation.
+Data from genome-wide gene expression assays enable a mathematical estimation of molecular activities via a projection from the gene signature of a model system to gene expression profiles of a human tissue using a T-score calculation.
 This approach is valuable in gaining further understanding of the complex human system with potential clinical implications.
 With the quantification of a given gene activity in each individual specimen, structural equation modeling (SEM) has the potential to determine the concurrent regulatory effects of two or more upstream regulators on the expression level or activity of a downstream reporter gene.
-Here we developed an R Shiny application, termed “Structural Equation Modeling of In silico Perturbations (SEMIPs)” to compute a two-sided t-statistic, or T-score as a surrogate gene activity in a given human specimen, which can be used in either correlational studies between outcome variables of interest or subsequent model fitting on multiple variables.
+Here we developed an R Shiny application, termed “Structural Equation Modeling of In silico Perturbations (SEMIPs)” to compute a two-sided t-statistic, or T-score as a surrogate gene activity in a given human specimen.
+SEMIPs can be used in either correlational studies between outcome variables of interest or subsequent model fitting on multiple variables.
 This application implements a 3-node SEM model that consists of two upstream regulators as input variables and one downstream reporter as an outcome variable to examine the significance of interactions among these variables.
-SEMIPs enables scientists with non-bioinformatic background to investigate genetic interactions among three variables in silico.
-In a case study using SEMIPs, we showed that putative direct downstream genes of the transcription factor GATA2 are sufficient to infer GATA2’s activities in silico for the conserved PGR-GATA2-SOX17 genetic network in human uterine endometrium.
+SEMIPs enables scientists to investigate genetic interactions among three variables in silico.
+In a case study using SEMIPs, we show that putative direct downstream genes of the GATA Binding Protein 2 (GATA2) transcription factor are sufficient to infer its activities in silico for the conserved progesterone receptor (PGR)-GATA2-SRY-box transcription factor 17 (SOX17) genetic network in the human uterine endometrium.

 Introduction